Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Detectability of the resolved accretion lines

 Figure~\ref{Abb:Atmbeitragnorm} shows the possible contribution of the planetary atmosphere.
 We consider $\Teff=1200$--1600~K, noting that lower \Teff values are not available in the CIFIST models.
 This range is wider than given by the formal uncertainties on the global-SED fits (for instance in \citealt{wang21vlti} or \citealt{blakely25}, who however used other families of models).
 As mentioned above, we choose this wider span for greater robustness.
-We multiply the model surface flux density by $(\RP/d)^2$ with \RP and $d$ from Table~\ref{Tab:Par}, and match the NB4.05 photometry by additionally multiplying the model spectrum by an additional factor of 1.188, 1.036, 0.848 for $\Teff=1200$, 1400, 1600~K, respectively.
+We multiply the model surface flux density by $(\RP/d)^2$ with \RP and $d$ from Table~\ref{Tab:Par}, and match the NB4.05 photometry by additionally multiplying the model spectrum by a factor of $\fPhot=1.188$, 1.036, 0.848 for $\Teff=1200$, 1400, 1600~K, respectively.
 The fits with BT-Settl models in \citet{wang21vlti} yield a surface gravity $\log g\approx3.5$--4 and our fiducial mass and radius values correspond to $\log g=3.49$.
 Thus we adopt $\log g=3.5$ for Figure~\ref{Abb:Atmbeitragnorm} and afterwards.
-In higher-gravity models, the spectral features are less pronounced, which would make for an overly optimistic estimate of the observability.
+In higher-gravity models, the spectral features are less pronounced, which could have given an overly optimistic estimate of the observability.

 Figure~\ref{Abb:Atmbeitragnorm} compares the photospheric signal to the accretion line.
-The maximum continuum\footnote{\neuGDM{This is a pseudocontinuum but we shall use ``continuum'' for brevity.}} level turns out to be essentially equal to the peak accretion-line flux density.
-This is an encouraging result but since the line is not \textit{much} brighter than the continuum, we need to look next also at the root mean square (RMS) deviation of the continuum.
+The maximum continuum\footnote{This is a pseudocontinuum but we shall use ``continuum'' for brevity.
+Also, while young planetary-mass objects and spectral-type LTY brown dwarfs can be variable \citep[e.g.][]{radigan14,biller15,biller17,vos22,zhangmoll25,adamszhou25,cushing26,zhou26}, this variability is of at most a few percent in amplitude, and will therefore not affect substantially our ability to subtract it to reveal accretion signatures.} level turns out to be similar to the peak accretion-line flux density.
+This is an encouraging result but since the line is not much brighter than the continuum, we need to look next also at the root mean square (RMS) deviation of the continuum.
+Indeed, with little information about the photosphere, one can always approximately remove the continuum through a low-order polynomial and treat the residuals as noise that could mask the line.